benedwards44/tquilabell/README.md

 # tquilabell
-Application that subscribes to a Salesforce streaming API and rings a bell!
+Application that subscribes to a Salesforce Push Topic and rings a bell!

 ## Setup